All Souls Procession All Souls Procession

 Sage Graham / Dance of the Dead Coordinator

 A transplant from Charleston, South Carolina where she helped found The Charleston Guild of Puppeteers, organized The Charleston Zine Fest, and ran subversive DIY performance art events out of her home and the occasional warehouse.
-She is looking forward to joining and helping foster a nurturing artistic community in her new home.
+She is looking forward to helping foster a nurturing artistic community in her new home.

 All Souls Procession